ItzGray/Deacon-Bot/README.md

-# Kimerith-WindHammer
+# Deacon-Bot
-Repo for the W101 Discord Bot, Kimerith WindHammer
+Repository for the Pirate101 Discord bot Deacon

 # Usage